 Relevant data for multiple use

 WARM tracks airplays on traditional AM / FM radios, as well as online radios.
-To date, the service tracks more than 25,000 radio stations and almost 7,000 cities worldwide.
+To date, the service tracks more than 28,000 radio stations around the world.
 And the number continues to grow.
 With airplay data, WARM users can identify emerging trends and fine-tune their marketing strategy, radio promotion and even tour planning.
 The analysis is much more accurate than what can be done with Spotify data, for example.

 If you are an artist and you check your Spotify data, you could conclude that you are famous in 5 cities.
 But in reality, maybe it is just that Spotify added your song to playlists that are popular in these cities.
 So, the people listening to the playlists may not be your fans, just people who heard your track.
 I don’t think Spotify data alone can let you have a precise view on your potential market and the localisation of your fans.